gampleman/elm-mapbox/README.md

  - `token`: the Mapbox token.
 If you don't pass it here, you will need to use the `token` Elm attribute.
  - `easingFunctions`: an object whose values are easing functions (i.e. they take a number between 0..1 and return a number between 0..1).
 You can refer to these with the `easing` option in the Cmd.Option module.
  - `onMount` a callback that gives you access to the mapbox instance whenever a map gets instantiated.
-Mostly useful for registering plugins.
+Mostly useful for registering [plugins](https://www.mapbox.com/mapbox-gl-js/plugins).

+Furthermore, the elm-mapbox element exposes its internal mapboxgl.js reference as a `map` property, which you can use if necessary (although, worth mentioning on slack if you are needing to do this).

 ### License